Alex-Elias/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 ## Creating a new user

 When opening the application you are first met with a scene similar to this.
-You can create a new user by clicking on the **_Create User_** button.
+You can create a new user by clicking on the **_Create New User_** button.

 ![Select user image](https://github.com/Alex-Elias/ot-harjoitustyo/blob/master/Images/UserSelectionScene.png)